'Amtrak Joe' Biden hails plans for big East Coast tunnel fix - NewsBreak

 'Amtrak Joe' Biden hails plans for big East Coast tunnel fix

-BALTIMORE (AP) — Greeted by the cheerful blare of a train horn, President Joe Biden stood Monday before a decrepit rail tunnel that he estimated he's been through 1,000 times — fearing for decades it might collapse .
+Greeted by the cheerful blare of a train horn, President Biden stood Monday before a decrepit rail tunnel that he estimated he's been through 1,000 times — fearing for decades it might collapse .

 “For years, people talked about fixing this tunnel,” Biden told a crowd in Baltimore.
 “Back in the early '80's, I actually walked into the tunnel with some of the construction workers. ...
 This is a 150-year-old tunnel.
 You wonder how in the hell it's still standing."